We review the basics of qualitative research questions, including their key components, how to craft them effectively, & 25 example questions.

 The majority of user research incentives are monetary, falling between $60 and $150 per hour of participation.
 Some companies are better suited to coupons, however, especially if they're targeting a specific demographic like students or seniors.

 Just be sure that your incentive is appropriate for your target market and won't result in any ethical concerns.
+Here's a handy calculator that you can use to calculate the appropriate research incentive for your target audience.

 4. Set clear expectations.